openconfig/reference/rpc/gnmi/gnmi-specification.md

 Subscriptions are set once, and subsequently not modified by a client.
 If a client wishes to subscribe to additional paths from a target, it MUST do so by sending an additional `Subscribe` RPC call, specifying a new `SubscriptionList` message.
 In order to end an existing subscription, a client simply cancels the `Subscribe` RPC that relates to that subscription.
 If a channel is initiated with a `SubscribeRequest` message that does not specify a `SubscriptionList` message with the `request` field, the target MUST consider this an error.
 If an additional `SubscribeRequest` message specifying a `SubscriptionList` is sent via an existing channel, the target MUST respond to this message with `SubscribeResponse` message indicating an error status, with a code of `InvalidArgument (4)`; existing `Subscribe` RPCs on the channel, and other gRPC channels MUST not be modified or terminated.

 If a client initiates a `Subscribe` RPC with a `SubscribeRequest` message which does not contain a `SubscriptionList` message, this is an error.
-A `SubscribeResponse` message with the status indicating a error code of  `InvalidArgument` MUST be sent, and the RPC close.
+A `SubscribeResponse` message with the status indicating a error code of  `InvalidArgument` MUST be sent, and the RPC closed.
 The status message SHOULD indicate that an out-of-order operation was requested on a non-existent subscription.

 #### 3.5.1.2 The SubscriptionList Message